coming to camp

 -

-Adult leaders pay the same rate as campers with the exception of the main adult leader who is in charge of organizing your group’s registration.
-This adult leader comes to camp for half price.
-This discount is given as the main adult leader helps to stay in communication with us prior to camp to adjust numbers, and stays in contact with parents to ensure they’re registering their children and submitting the required paperwork.
+» Adult leaders pay the same rate as campers with the exception of the main adult leader who is in charge of organizing your group’s registration.
+This adult leader comes to camp for half price as a ‘thank you’ for all their hard work to organize their group coming to camp!

 -

-Camp counselors and adult leaders meet on Welcome Day to talk about the needs of the campers that they have brought.
-Leaders can share about the campers’ life, needs, and spiritual concerns to help the counselor get off to a great start ministering to the kids in their cabins.
+» Camp counselors and adult leaders meet on Welcome Day to talk about the needs of the campers that they have brought.
+Leaders can share about the campers’ life, needs, and spiritual concerns to help the counselor get of to a great start ministering to the kids in their cabins.

 -

-Children who are younger than camper age who stay in the cabin with their parent(s), will be charged only ½ the camper price.
+» Children who are younger than camper age who stay in the cabin with their parent(s), come to camp for half price.
 While there is not a charge for children under the age of 4, please bring these little ones along only as a last resort since that will limit the adult leader’s freedom to take advantage of all of the opportunities available during the week.
-Also, space is limited.
+Space is limited and we can not guarantee a private room.

 -

-We cannot guarantee that couples get to room together in a cabin.
-We do our best to make it happen, if requested, but there are many factors that come into consideration when it comes to housing all adult leaders.
+» We cannot guarantee that couples get a private room.
+We do our best to make it happen, if requested, but space is limited.

 -